Written By Abdun Nur

 “I don’t know but I think the locksmith was consumed by that room.”
 Sill replied.
 They both moved cautiously away from the entrance and back into the light of the other room.

 “No sign of your husband.
 Maybe you could give him a ring on your mobile?”
 Gwen suggested, not really knowing what to say to her, or how to handle the situation.
-Gerry’s wife dialed his phone and it rang, to everyone surprise.
+Gerry’s wife dialed her phone and it rang, to everyone surprise inside the room they were standing.

 It was easy to locate the phone from the sound of the ringing, it seemed Gerry had left his phone in the workshop before he walked into the darkness.
 Sill picked it up and handed still ringing to Gerry’s wife.